Kunal-ryfl/ChatAppSpringBoot/README.md

 A broadcast chat website created using spring boot and STOMP websockets

 ## Flow
-- User type his name(any) and password("hello")
+- User will type his name(any) and password("hello").
-- Chat room will open
+- Chat room will open.
-- User can start messaging
+- User can start messaging.
 ## Tech
 - Java
 - STOMP